elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 ## Deploy JupyterHub (with Elyra) on OpenShift

 In Open Data Hub, notebooks are served using [JupyterHub](https://jupyter.org/hub).
-The default deployment includes a notebook server image that has JupyterLab with the Elyra extensions pre-installed.
+The default deployment includes a container image that has JupyterLab with the Elyra extensions pre-installed.

+To deploy JupyterHub and its dependencies:

 1. Open the OpenShift web console.
 1. Navigate to `Operators` > `Installed Operators`.